titanicsend/testahedron/README.md

     * Read the [LX Studio Wiki](https://github.com/heronarts/LXStudio/wiki)
     * Load the Testahedron Playground.lxp project (top bar)
     * Play with the UI until you have a modulator controlling the parameter for a pattern, and an effect applied on top.
-       * See [this guide](https://github.com/tracyscott/RainbowStudio/blob/master/LXStudioUserGuide.md) from another memorable Burning Man art piece as a guide
+       * See [this guide](https://github.com/tracyscott/RainbowStudio/blob/master/LXStudioUserGuide.md) from another memorable Burning Man art piece
     * Define a new fixture in the UI
     * [Optional] Save your playgorund as a new project with your name: `Playground <YourName>.lxp`.
 You can mess this project up and experiment broadly.
 * Load Testahedron.lxp